vyhuholl/russian_detoxification/README.md

 ### Models
 The general algorithm of text detoxification for models trained on parallel data:
 1. **Toxic word detection** — we train a binary classifier to detect toxic words;
-2.  **Toxic word replacement** — to replace words classified as toxic, we use one of [pre-trained NLP models for Russian language](https://github.com/sberbank-ai/model-zoo).
+2.  **Toxic word replacement** — to replace words classified as toxic, we use one of [pre-trained NLP models for Russian language](https://github.com/sberbank-ai/model-zoo) (either `ruBERT-large` or `ruRoBERTa-large`).
 From the top-10 of model predictions we select one that is 1) non-toxic 2) closest to the original word (word embeddings are generated with the [FastText](http://vectors.nlpl.eu/repository/20/213.zip) model).
 3.  **Toxic word deletion** — if a non-toxic replacement wasn't found in the top-10 of model predictions, we delete the word.
 ## Evaluation
 The evaluation consists of three types of metrics: